 AboutDohyun Gracia Shin 2019.
 9. 13.
 23:58

-Her most recent project, “Becoming the Dominatrix in David Ives’s Venus in Fur and Monika Treut’s Seduction: The Cruel Woman,” examines how the works portray the dominatrix's desire, distinguishing them from the predominant discourse of BDSM.
+Her MA thesis, “Becoming the Dominatrix in David Ives’s Venus in Fur and Monika Treut’s Seduction: The Cruel Woman,” examines how the works portray the dominatrix's desire, distinguishing them from the predominant discourse of BDSM.
 She specifically focuses on how Wanda/Vanda as the dominatrix can pursue her subjectivity through the never-ending process of becoming something else, creating potentiality.

 She has been writing reviews on Seoul-based contemporary theatres.
 As a co-editor, she published a web magazine called Monthly-Theater and archived reviews by the audiences in Seoul.
-She worked as a volunteer member with the promotions team at Seoul Performing Arts Company, a musical theatre company under the Ministry of Culture in South Korea.
-There, she researched the context of their productions and connected it to how their performances were produced and staged.
+She worked as a volunteer member with the publicity team at Seoul Performing Arts Company, a musical theatre company under the Ministry of Culture in South Korea.

 She holds a BA and an MA from Sogang University in English Literature as an albatross fellow.
 Currently, she is a PhD student in theatre and performance at the City University of New York Graduate Center.
 As a graduate teaching fellow, she also teaches theatre at the City College of New York.
 When she stays in S Korea, she pursues her study in Pansori at Arirang School, a Korean classical music academy.